 NB.
-I therefore humbly request the respectable Honourable Deputy Prime Minister and Minister of Industries, Mines and Energy to established a team of expects to be send to Zambezi Region to investigate and to find out about those resources in question and report should be presented to this August house.
+I therefore humbly request the respectable Honourable Deputy Prime Minister and Minister of Industries, Mines and Energy to establish a team of experts to be sent to Zambezi Region to investigate and to find out about those resources in question and report should be presented to this August house.